oracle-livelabs/sprints/analytics/sprint-oac-explain-functionality/sprint-oac-explain-functionality.md

     ![OAC Homepage](images/1-OAC-homepage.png)

-2. Choose the dataset that you would like to analyze with the explain feature, then click **Add to Workbook**
+2. Choose the dataset that you would like to analyze with the Explain feature, then click **Add to Workbook**

     ![OAC choose dataset](images/2-choose-dataset.png)